Medical Translation for DHA License | DataFlow

 Who This Applies To

-If you're applying for healthcare licensing in Dubai—or transferring an existing license—your credentials will need translation if they're not originally in English or Arabic.
+If you are applying for healthcare licensing in Dubai, or transferring an existing license, credentials not originally in English or Arabic will need translation.

 Documents That Need Translation